-If you are looking for straightforward one-liners that you will never forget Fumio Sasaki is the guy for you.
+If you are looking for straightforward one-liners and quotes about living simply that you will never forget Fumio Sasaki is the guy for you.
 He will help you stay motivated as you let go of all the junk in your life and find true meaning instead!
 This is one of the most straightforward books on minimalism you will ever find.

 Does Minimalism Feel Too Drab For You?

 If minimalism feels like it is too restrictive or drab for you I know your pain.
 I am a minimalist who loves color and a boho style.
 That is why I loved The Afrominimalist’s Guide to Living with Less by Christine Platt.
 In her book, Christine discusses how she found minimalism and how she adapted to her style which embraces the African diaspora.
 She explains why the minimalist lifestyle might not be appealing to blacks and other marginalized communities.

 Although I am not black my husband is and I found it very enlightening.
 Her book spoke to me because I need minimalism to fit my style as the classic minimalist style sometimes feels drab and suffocating to me.
 I really enjoyed her emphasis on being authentic to what makes you happy and preserving your identity.
 She also strongly encourages eco-friendly minimalism which is very important.

 Grab The Afrominimalist’s Guide to Living With Less if you are looking for books on minimalism that help you make it fit your style and culture.

 If you want to simplify more than just your stuff Love People, Use Things

 Last but not least, I most recently finished listening to Love People, Use Things by the Minimalists, Joshua Fields Millburn, and Ryan Nicodemus.